-13.2.2 Grain bags
+13.1.3 Grain bags

-Grain storage bags are relatively new technology offering a low cost alternative for temporary storage of grain to permanent grain storage structures on farm such as silos.
-Grain storage bags are made of multilayer polyethylene material similar to that used in silage fodder systems.
-Bags typically store between 200 and 220 tonnes of cereal grain and are filled and emptied using specialised machinery (Photo 3).
+Grain storage bags are relatively new technology offering a low cost alternative for temporary storage of grain to permanent grain storage structures on-farm such as silos.
+Grain storage bags are made of multilayer polyethylene material, similar to that used in silage fodder systems.
+Bags typically store between 200 and 220 tonnes of wheat and are filled and emptied using specialised machinery (Photo 2).
 The bags are sealed after filling producing a relatively airtight environment which, under favourable storage conditions, protects grain from insect damage without the use of insecticides.